SciLifeLab-Training/open-science/README.md

-# open-science
+# Open Science in the Swedish context
-The course Open Science delivered by SciLifeLab Training Hub
+The course '_Open Science in the Swedish context_' delivered by SciLifeLab Training Hub